iansw246/tl-wpa9610-mods/disable-dhcp/README.md

 If the payload was interrupted or already run before, you may need to undo its partially changes before rerunning the script.
 I should document how to do that.

 (see https://unix.stackexchange.com/a/296161) for source of this command.

+Alternatively, copy and paste the contents into telnet.

 ## 5
 To verify if command worked, telnet into the powerline and print the contents of `/usr/sbin/udhcpd`: